Cross training for runners is an essential part of a sustainable, healthy, strong, and injury-free running journey.

 Many runners will run miles and miles on end, day after day.

-Cross training – whether it’s yoga or even a round of golf with some friends – can not only give you a break from running, but provide a needed mental state change that can promote recovery.
+Cross-training—whether it’s yoga or even a round of golf with some friends—can not only give you a break from running but also provide a needed mental state change that can promote recovery.

-What good is being able to run 100k if you can’t even do a couple of pull-ups?
+What good is being able to run 100k if you can’t even do a couple of pull-ups or push-ups?

-In my experience, people who have consistently happy and healthy running careers know the value of being multi-disciplined.
+In my experience, people with consistently happy and healthy running careers know the value of being multi-disciplined.

-Having some athletic range – whether it’s to play football, know your way around the gym, or with your kids or go mountain biking with friends – is a life skill.
+Having some athletic range—whether it’s to play football, know your way around the gym, play with your kids, or go mountain biking with friends—is a life skill.

-Doing light cross-training activities like cycling or the elliptical can improve blood flow to the muscles, thereby accelerating recovery time between runs – think of them as active rest days.
+Light cross-training activities like cycling or the elliptical can improve muscle blood flow, thereby accelerating recovery time between runs – think of them as active rest days.

-Yes, and it’s arguably one of the best forms of cross training for any runner.
+Yes, and it’s arguably one of the best forms of cross training for runners.

 Why?

-Strength training specifically targets the areas that are neglected or weakened by running – as well as boosting those leg muscles in a way that regular running doesn’t (more akin to hill running, perhaps).
+Strength training specifically targets the areas neglected or weakened by running and boosts those leg muscles in a way that regular running doesn’t (more akin to hill running, perhaps).

-In other words, strength training reduces injury risk, improves running economy, and improves running endurance.
+In other words, strength training helps injury prevention, improves running economy, and improves endurance.

 What type of strength training is most effective?